Embarking on a cross country journey?

 4. Notify Your Utility Companies

-Make sure to notify your utility companies of your upcoming move and the date that you’ll need service disconnected at your current residence.
+Make sure to notify your utility companies of your upcoming move and the date you’ll need service disconnected at your current residence.

 5. Arrange For Transportation